 This non-credit Quercus course is intended to help you manage stress, use evidence-based study techniques, connect with supportive people and resources, and more!

-Learn more about 5 Keys to Succeed at U of T Online CourseCore Skills Workshops
+Learn more about 5 Keys to Succeed at U of T Online CourseLearning How to Learn

 Learn more about Learning How to LearnLearning Well in First Year

-A 6-part workshop series to help you learn more effectively in your first year at U of T.
+A 4-week program to help you adjust to university and learn more effectively in your first year at U of T.

 Learn more about Learning Well in First YearLearning Well in Second Year

-A 4-week learning program to help you get back on track in your second year
+A 4-week learning program to help you get off to a good start in your second year.

 Learn more about Learning Well in Second YearLearning Well for Grads